omerwe/LEAP/README.md

 ```
 python calc_h2.py --bfilesim <Plink base file> --prev <prevalence> --pheno <phenotype file> [--extractSim <SNPs used for heritability estimation>  --related <relatedness file>]
 ```
  This script outputs the heritability estimate.
 The optional extractSim file is a text file with a list of SNP names (one SNP per line) that will be used for heritability estimation.
 It is recommended to perform a different heritability and liability estimation for every excluded chromosome, and then testing the SNPs on the excluded chromosome for association with the estimated liabilities.
-The optional relatedness file should be the output of stage 1, and is used to exclude related individuals from the analysis.
+The optional relatedness file should be the output of stage 1, and is used to exclude related individuals from the analysis, which improves analysis results.

 3) Estimate liabilities:
 ```